scrapy/scrapy/docs/topics/spider-middleware.rst

     .. method:: process_spider_output(response, result, spider)

-        .. versionchanged:: VERSION
-           Since VERSION this can take and return an :term:`python:asynchronous iterable`.

         This method is called with the results returned from the Spider, after it has processed the response.